What you need to meal prep for your kids

 Instant Pot

 Optimize cooking time with Instant Pot Duo, equipped with seven functions from rice cooking to yogurt making.
-The six-quart model cooks meals for up to eight people.
+The six-quart Instant Pot cooks meals for up to eight people.

 Juice tumblers